mstocco/mariostoc.co/content/traininglog/20210411-ironman2021-20weeksout.md

 ![Run Map](/assets/jpg/run-20210416.jpeg)

-Unlike [yesterday](javascript:flick('thu');), I was **popping off the ground** this afternoon and averaged 5:35/km on the way back home.
+Unlike [yesterday](javascript:flick('thu');), I was **popping off the ground** this afternoon and even averaged 5:35/km on the way back home.
 No aches, pains or abundance of fatigue to report.

-It was a warmer than usual afternoon; 22°C and no breeze even at the water's edge; regardless this short run felt effortless.
+It was a warmer than usual afternoon; 22°C with no breeze, even at the water's edge; regardless this short run felt effortless.
 <!---->
 ### 2000m Swim Notes
 This swim felt like I had a run about 90 minutes prior.
 That long kick set did work the hips but was enough of a rest to crank out the following:

 ![100m Swim PR](/assets/jpg/swimpr-20210416.jpeg)